celinemargaux/Plantastic/README.md

 - Beautiful flowers
 - Berry bushes
 - Useful items and blocks
-- Decorative blocks, furniture and more!
+- Decorative blocks, furniture, entities and more!